Dinesh9790/CS8383_Java_EB_Bill_Calculator/README.md

 - Consumer Name
 - Previous Month Reading
 - Current Month Reading
-- isDomestic [To Check with user for domestic or commercial connection ]
+- isDomestic [To Check with user for domestic or commercial connection]
+- totalBillAmount

 **Methods**
 - getDetails [To get the user details mentioned in above attributes].